bovirus/adbtools2/README.md

 * **root-patch** this is a directory with same folder structure as the root file system and a corresponding file for each file that needs to be patched on the original root file system.
-The patch file name is the same as to file to be patched with the suffic `.patch`.
+The patch file name is the same as the file to be patched with the suffix `.patch`.
 Currently only the following files will be patched:

     * **/etc/passwd.orig** to remove the `:*:` from the `root` entry, to allow `su -` without any password.
-Please note that `root` cannot login with telnet or ssh, so this should not create a serious security treat.
+Please note that `root` cannot login with telnet or ssh, and no login is allowd from Internet, so this security treat is mitigated.
+It is possible to modify the patch to input a salted, crypted password in this field.

-    * **/usr/sbin/upgrade.sh.patch** to allow firmware upgrade with unsigned firmware file, using the web interface
+    * **/usr/sbin/upgrade.sh** to allow firmware upgrade with unsigned firmware file, using the web interface.

-    * **/usr/sbin/usb_hotplug_sw_upgrade.sh.patch** to allow firmware
+    * **/usr/sbin/usb_hotplug_sw_upgrade.sh** to allow firmware
-      upgrade with unsigned firmware file, using a USB key
+      upgrade with unsigned firmware file, using a USB key.

-    * **/etc/clish/startup.xml.patch** to allow the command "system shell" in normal mode (currently this command is available only in factory mode)
+    * **/etc/clish/startup.xml** to allow the command "system shell" in normal mode (currently this command is available only in factory mode).
+This command allows to escape the clish interface and use a standard /bin/ash (busybox) CLI.

 * **root-overlay** this is a directory with same folder structure as the root file system, files present on this directory will be